 81N.
 Crown surveys

-Crown surveys required for the purposes of this Part shall comply in all respects with current Rules and Regulations made under section 16.
+Crown surveys required for the purposes of this Part shall comply in all respects with current rules and regulations made under section 16.

 [Section 81N inserted by No. 31 of 1997 s.
 104(1).]

 81O.
 No duplicate certificates of Crown land title or duplicate qualified certificates of Crown land title to be issued